-Universities, credit unions, housing authorities and military bases often offer reputable credit counseling programs, according to the Federal Trade Commission.
+Universities, credit unions, housing authorities and military bases often offer reputable, nonprofit credit counseling programs, according to the FTC.

 Make sure the counselors are certified and trained in consumer credit and money management.
 A reputable agency will send you free information about itself without requiring you to reveal the details of your debt situation.
 And be sure to ask about fees.
 If there will be a charge for credit counseling, the FTC advises that you get a specific quote in writing and don’t sign anything until you read it and are comfortable moving forward.

 If one organization won’t help you because you can’t afford to pay, the FTC suggests that you find another one to work with.

 Loan counselors at nonprofit agencies often work with creditors, such as credit card companies, to reduce debts or lower interest rates so people can get caught up on their bills more easily.
 Look for a free or “fee-only” agency or adviser.
 Fee-only advisers get paid solely for their service to you, not for selling you products.